 Why Are Consolidated Financial Statements Important?

-How Do Consolidated Financial Statements Work?
+What Do Consolidated Financial Statements Include?

 - Balance Sheet – This shows what the company owns (assets) and owes (liabilities) at a specific point in time.